 Where's My Newsletter?

 The current newsletter will be posted on the website around the first of each month.
+You'll get an email notice when it is ready.
 Look for the new newsletter and be sure to note important dates and schedule changes in your calendar.
 You can also access the event calendar for the whole school year at any time on our website - www.soaringwings.org.
 We can always tell who's not reading their newsletters so make sure you check it out so you'll be "in the groove"!

 The Importance of Being Montessori